Legislation & Enforcement

 • The Safety Statement must be made available to all employees on the farm

-• The Safety Statement contents of the must be brought to the attention of any people who may be at risk
+• The Safety Statement contents must be brought to the attention of any persons who may be at risk

 • Staff responsible for safety tasks must be named in the Safety Statement